James Woods: 9/11 experience

-On August 1, 2001, Woods was on a flight from Boston to Los Angeles.
-On the flight he noticed four men near him acting suspiciously.
-He said that they never drank anything, ordered food service or talked to anybody, just whispering to each other.
-Woods reported his suspicions to the co-pilot in flight, and he claimed that those concerns were passed on to the FAA.
-On the evening of September 11, Woods called the FBI and repeated his concerns; they interviewed him at his home the next morning.
-Woods believed that he had encountered four of the nineteen terrorists/hijackers, who were just on the flight to study it in preparation for the attacks.
-Woods claims he has been interviewed several times by FBI agents regarding this incident.
-He has confirmed that he looked at pictures of the hijackers and has identified two terrorists as being among the men that he had seen on his flight.
+On August 1, 2001, Woods alleged noticing four men near him acting suspiciously on a flight from Boston to Los Angeles.
+Woods reported his suspicions to the co-pilot in flight, and he claimed that those concerns were passed on to the Federal Aviation Administration.
+On the evening of September 11, Woods called the Federal Bureau of Investigation (FBI) and repeated his concerns; they interviewed him at his home the next morning.
+Woods believed that he had encountered four of the 19 terrorists/hijackers responsible for the September 11 attacks, who were on the flight to study it in preparation for the attacks.
+Woods was interviewed by FBI agents regarding this incident.
+He has stated that he looked at pictures of the hijackers and identified two terrorists as being among the men that he had seen on his flight.